locustio/locust/docs/writing-a-locustfile.rst

 wait_time attribute
 -------------------

-A User's :py:attr:`wait_time <locust.User.wait_time>` method is an optional feature used to make a simulated user wait a specified time between task executions.
+A User's :py:attr:`wait_time <locust.User.wait_time>` method is an optional attribute used to determine how long a simulated user should wait between executing tasks.
+If no :py:attr:`wait_time <locust.User.wait_time>` is specified, a new task will be executed as soon as one finishes.

 There are three built in wait time functions: